A few years ago, I did some research about the benefits of chamomile. Since then, I have always had this herb in my kitchen.

 High humidity is the number one enemy of drying herbs.
 Moisture stimulates fungal growth, particularly mold, to reveal and spread itself.

-To prevent your chamomile from catching mold, you need to choose a low-humidity room.
-If you live in a climate where humidity is often high, you should use a dehumidifier in the space where your flowers are drying.
+To prevent your chamomile from catching mold, choose a low-humidity room.
+Use a dehumidifier in your flower-drying space if you live in a climate where humidity is often high.

-On the other hand, you also need to make sure the air is circulating properly around your chamomile flowers, which will also prevent moisture from building up in the atmosphere.
+But you also need to make sure the air is circulating well around your chamomile flowers.
+Good airflow will also prevent moisture from building up in the atmosphere.

 If the room isn’t well ventilated, set up a fan on low speed near your flowers.